ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/sdk-integration/flutter-sdk/flutter-pre-requisite.md

 ### Android Studio

 Install the Android Studio, please follow the installation steps mentioned here [Install Android Studio](https://developer.android.com/studio/install.html).

 Add the Dart language plugins and Flutter extensions to Android Studio.
 Please follow below operating system specific installation instructions.

 1. For macOS, use the following instructions:

-        1. Start Android Studio
+ - Start Android Studio
-        2. Open plugin preferences (Preferences >` Plugins as of v3.6.3.0 or later)
+ - Open plugin preferences (Preferences >` Plugins as of v3.6.3.0 or later)
-        3. Select the Flutter plugin and click Install
+ - Select the Flutter plugin and click Install
-        4. Click Yes when prompted to install the Dart plugin
+ - Click Yes when prompted to install the Dart plugin
-        5. Click Restart when prompted
+ - Click Restart when prompted

 2. For Linux or Windows, use the following instructions:

-        1. Start Android Studio
+ - Start Android Studio
-        2. Open plugin preferences (File >` Settings >` Plugins)
+ - Open Plugins
-        3. Select Marketplace, select the Flutter plugin and click Install
+ - Select Marketplace, select the Flutter plugin and click Install
-        4. Click Yes when prompted to install the Dart plugin
+ - Click Yes when prompted to install the Dart plugin
-        5. Click Restart when prompted
+ - Click Restart when prompted

 ### Verify Installation